WencySuo/RemyGram/DESIGN.md

 ### Firebase Integration

 We decided on Firebase primarily due to the extensive amount of documentation on it online, meaning we were never absolutely stuck for hours on end (as we were when still trying to use Flask).
 It also comes with free hosting, as well as database and image storing and email authentication.

-### Component Structure

-Our frontend is structured around reusable React components for modularity and maintainability.
-Each major feature (posts, comments, likes) has its component to manage the UI and functionality separately.
-For instance, the `PostForm` component manages post creation, while `SignInPopup` handles user authentication.
+We weren't able to fully connect the front- and back- end in time for the deadline, but the database is still fully functional.

 ### Database Schema